nicolemichaud03/Sample_Work_Presentation/ReadMe.md

 <br>

-### External Research
+### External Research - research and analysis done using publicly available data from BLS.gov and the Indeed Hiring Lab

 - For the company's areas of expertise, what are the trends in job postings?

-	- utilized publicly available data from Indeed Hiring Lab

 <img src="images/2021jobpostings.png" alt="Sample Image 8">